balismatz/laravel-image-style/README.md

    - The class extends the `ImageStyleBase` class.
    - The class is not declared as `abstract`.

-   If everything above is correct, clear the image styles information cache by running the following command:
+   If everything above is correct, clear the image style information cache by running the following command:

    ```shell